1915 FA Cup final: Match summary

 The first goal was scored by Simmons just before half-time.
-A ball in from the left hand side crossed over the Chelsea backs and Simmons, racing in from the right half, half-volleyed it into the top of the net.
-Some sources suggest that Molyneux should have stopped this goal but others state that he was let down by his defence in all three goals.
+A ball in from the left-hand side crossed over the Chelsea backs and Simmons, racing in from the right half, half-volleyed it into the top of the net.
+Some sources suggest that Molyneux should have stopped this goal but others state that he was let down by his defence for all three goals.
 Chelsea had their best chances just before half-time when they had two shots saved by Gough in the Blades' goal.

 At some point Chelsea woes were added to when Harry Ford on the right wing was injured.

-Play was muted at the start of the second half as a thick fog descended over the pitch, preventing spectators from seeing any action on the opposite side of the pitch, though The Times commented that they were not missing much.
+Play was muted at the start of the second half as a thick fog descended over the pitch, preventing spectators from seeing any action on the opposite side of the pitch, though The Times commented that they were "not missing much".
 The final two goals were scored in the last ten minutes.
 A shot from Wally Masterman rebounded from the bar but Fazackerly headed it past the Chelsea keeper for United's second.
 Directly after this goal Joe Kitchen picked the ball up just inside the Chelsea half and passed two defenders.
 Molyneaux emerged from the Chelsea goal but Kitchen dodged him and placed the ball in the open net.
 At this point, before the final whistle, large numbers of the spectators began to leave.

 The crowd included many men in uniform but a much larger contingent who, the Manchester Guardian commented, should have been in uniform.
 A number of wounded soldiers, one missing an arm, watched the match from lower stand.

 The cup was awarded by the Earl of Derby whose speech, largely drowned out by a noisy crowd of young supporters, noted that all present needed to join together and play "a sterner game for England".

 The Irwell Old Prize band provided the half time entertainment, playing a selection of tunes from around the British Isles.
 A collection was made during the match on behalf of the British Red Cross.

 Match details

 Aftermath

-In July 1915, the Football League put all players on amateur status and clubs were only allowed to pay expenses.
+In July 1915, the Football League placed all players on amateur status and clubs were only allowed to pay expenses.
 Attendances at matches collapsed and as fuel for transport became scarce the national league was abandoned and football teams played in regional leagues with whatever players they could find.
 Chelsea often played with players from other sides who passed through London whilst on active service, including Stanley Fazackerley.

 Sheffield United held the FA Cup until it was contested again in 1920.
 They reached the final and won the cup again in 1925.

 Chelsea did not reach the final again until 1967 and finally won it in 1970 at Old Trafford in a replay 55 years later.